Sunday, June 23, 2024

 What about the physiology of my ears?
 The story there is no different.

 Sound waves are compression waves that travel through the air.
 Their speed and other characteristics, such as how far sound can travel without losing its energy, depend on the air’s density.
-My auditory range has adapted to the frequencies of sounds most relevant for communication and environmental awareness, thereby increasing the prospects of my survival and reproduction.
+My auditory range has adapted to the frequencies of sounds most relevant for communication and for environmental awareness, thereby increasing the prospects of my survival and reproduction.

 The frequency of sound that can be efficiently transmitted is influenced by the medium’s properties through which the wave is traveling, including its density and pressure.
 The human ear has evolved to be most sensitive to the range of frequencies that travel best under the atmospheric conditions at Earth’s surface.

-The frequencies within the human auditory range are those that can travel through the air easily and are more likely to be associated with sounds that have been important for our survival.
+The frequencies within the human auditory range are those that can travel through the air easily and are also likely to be associated with sounds that have been important for our survival.
 The process of natural selection has guided human (and other animals’) hearing to adapt to the typical conditions of Earth’s atmosphere, where the density and pressure support the propagation of sound waves most efficiently within the 20Hz to 20,000Hz range.

 Thus, it is no coincidence that my eyes and hearing are attuned to seeing and hearing what they are.
-In the environment where my ancestors lived and the overall biology on Earth evolved, these are the features that increased the chances for survival and reproduction.
-Attempts to utilize alternative seeing and hearing strategies either did not progress far along the evolutionary path or became relegated to specialized niches (for example, bats using echolocation).
+In the environment where our ancestors lived and the overall biology on Earth evolved, these are the features that increased the chances for survival and reproduction.
+Attempts to utilize alternative seeing and hearing strategies either did not progress far along an evolutionary path or became relegated to specialized niches (for example, bats using echolocation).

-Ultimately, the principles of natural selection, working within the constraints of the environment where the game of survival and reproduction is played, are the invisible forces that have shaped the physiology of my senses.
+Ultimately, the principles of natural selection, working within the constraints of the environment where the game of survival and reproduction is played, are the invisible forces that have shaped the physiology of our senses.

 Tuesday, June 18, 2024